kipprice/github-activity-log/README.md

 1. Copy the token key somewhere safe
 1. Make sure to select "Enable SSO" and authorize with any relevant SSO orgs to include SSO-protected repos

-### Running the server
+### Configure Docker and Environment Variables

-1. Run `sh setup.sh` to setup the application to run within a docker container.
+Run `sh setup.sh` to setup the application to run within a docker container.
 All environment variables will be saved to `config/.env`.
 Through this script, you will be prompted for the following variables:

-    - **GitHub Token**: the key to the token you generated above
+- **GitHub Token**: the key to the token you generated [above](#Get-a-Personal-Access-Token)
 - **GitHub Usernames**: a new-line delimited list of github usernames to search on
 - **GitHub Organizations**: the GitHub organizations to look within.
 Leave blank for all.
 - **GitHub Branches**: within the specified orgs, what branches should have PRs included.
 Leave blank for all.
 - **Lookback Days**: the number of days this search should run on
 - **Port**: the port to run the app on; defaults to 8080

+This only needs to be run the first time you run the app, but you can run it again at any time to change your configuration.

+### Run the server
+1. If you haven't run the [setup script](#Configure-Docker-and-Environment-Variables), do so
 1. Run the docker container via `sh run.sh`
 1. Go to [http://localhost:8080](http://localhost:8080) (or to whatever port you configured) to see the GitHub activity data